ionixftw/gitTest/javascript.md

 * Not less than or equal to (!<=)
 * Not greater than (!>)
 * Not greater than or equal to (!>=)
-* These logical statements always returns a boolean (either true or false)
+* These logical statements always return a boolean (either true or false)

 ```javascript
 // Equality operator